 On 20 June 2024 the Annual General Meeting of the Company adopted a resolution on the distribution of the Company's net profit for the financial year 2023.
-In accordance with the provisions of the resolution, the total amount of the net profit was allocated to the supplementary capital amounted to PLN 639.6.
+In accordance with the provisions of the resolution, entire net profit in the amount of PLN 639.6 was allocated to the supplementary capital.